MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/includes/assistants-typescript.md

 ---
-title: 'Quickstart: Use the OpenAI Service via the JavaScript SDK'
+title: 'Quickstart: Use the Azure OpenAI Service via the JavaScript SDK'
 titleSuffix: Azure OpenAI Service
 description: Walkthrough on how to get started with Azure OpenAI and make your first completions call with the JavaScript SDK.
 manager: nitinme